Muscaw/gitea-github-sync/README.md

 pip install gitea-github-sync
 ```

+If you are interested in using a pre-packaged docker image, please look at the [Docker Readme](docs/docker/README.md)

 ## Setup
 Create a file in `$HOME/.config/gitea-github-sync/config.yml` with the following template and fill up the missing values: